EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 .. note::

+  In case you need to build a custom Yeti firmware, have a look at this repo:
-  You are able to flash a new firmware to the Yeti board.
-See the public `Yeti firmware GitHub repository here <https://github.com/PionixPublic/yeti-firmware>`_.
+  `Yeti firmware GitHub repository here <https://github.com/PionixPublic/yeti-firmware>`_.

 Assembling the Yak Board